Introduction Link to heading

 The ideal solution would be to render a dark image when the user is using a dark theme, and a light image when the user is using a light theme!
 So that is what I set out to do.
 And luckily this can be done using only HTML, no JavaScript needed!

-Creating my own shortcode
+Creating my own shortcode Link to heading

 The figure shortcode contains 90% of the features that I want, so I thought it best to extend the shortcode with this new “dynamic” image feature.
 As far as I know, you can’t really extend an existing shortcode in Hugo.
 So I created my own shortcode called figure-dynamic and based it on the figure shortcode from Hugo.